tdodd3/SOAN/README.md

 # SOAN
-Subset Of Adjacent Nodes - A program for rapidly computing suboptimal paths in a protein dynamic network.
+Subsets Of Adjacent Nodes - A program for rapidly computing suboptimal paths in a protein dynamic network.